by Dr. Josh Axe

 While there are dozens of options now available, it’s important to consume probiotic strains that are “survivable” and actually make it to the gastrointestinal tract.
 You want probiotics that survive higher temperatures and stomach acid.

-✔️Provides 50 billion CFUs* (*at time of manufacture)
+✔️Provides 50 billion CFUs* (*at time of manufacture) and no refrigeration needed

 ✔️Includes herbs and other ingredients long used in traditional herbal practices to support absorption and digestion